Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 Though this issue is resolved in CSM 1.7.0, this document is retained as a reference for removing duplicate events prior to the CSM 1.7.0 upgrade.
-The steps in this document must be completed prior to starting the CSM 1.7.0 upgrade.
-If your system is running CSM 1.7.0 or later, you should no longer perform the actions in this document.
+The steps in this document must be completed prior to starting an upgrade from CSM 1.6 to CSM 1.7.
+The actions in this document are not required on systems running CSM 1.7.0 or later.

 This same material is also present in the CSM 1.5.0 and CSM 1.6.0 docs.

-Unfortunately, because to the nature of this bug and the capabilities of the pruning script, the history of FRUIDs associated to CPUs and GPUs prior to the CSM 1.7.0 release may not be fully accurate.
-After the system is upgraded to CSM 1.7, the FRUIDs associations with CPUs and GPUs will be fully accurate from that point on.
+Unfortunately, because of the nature of this bug and the capabilities of the pruning script, the history of FRUIDs associated with CPUs and GPUs within a node may not be fully accurate in systems running CSM releases prior to CSM 1.7.
+After the system is upgraded to CSM 1.7, the FRUID associations with CPUs and GPUs within a node will be fully accurate from that point on.
 No other component types were affected by this bug.

 ## Prerequisites